Available with Network Analyst license.

 Consider an accident site as an incident.
 The closest facility solver finds one or more hospitals that are closest to the accident location.

-You could use a feature class of existing incidents for your analysis by clicking the Import Incidents button ; however, in this exercise, you'll draw your incident directly on the map.
+You could use a feature class of existing incidents for your analysis by clicking the Import Incidents button ; however, in this exercise, you'll add the incident by geocoding the address.

 - On the Map tab, click the Locate button .